Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Dodgers

 - Gurriel hit .291 with 32 doubles, a triple, five home runs and 32 walks.

-- He hit a home run in 4.1% of his games last season (121 in all), going deep in 1% of his trips to the plate.
+- Including the 121 games he played in last season, he hit a long ball in five of them (4.1%), homering in 1% of his trips to home plate.

-- Gurriel picked up an RBI in 33 of 121 games last season, with multiple RBIs in 10 of them.
-He drove in three or more runs in four games.
+- Gurriel picked up an RBI in 33 of 121 games last season (27.3%), including 10 occasions when he drove in multiple runs (8.3%).
+He had three or more RBIs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.